-Keep in mind that ejection fraction is just one measure of heart function.
-Even with a normal ejection fraction, overall heart function may not be normal.
-Talk with your doctor if you have concerns about your heart.
+Even if you have a normal ejection fraction, your overall heart function may not be healthy.
+Talk with your health care provider if you have concerns about your heart.

-Ejection fraction can be measured with imaging techniques, including:
+Ejection fraction can be measured with imaging tests, including:

 - Computerized tomography (CT).
-During a CT scan, a special X-ray technique is used to create cross-sectional images of specific parts of your body.
-When a CT scan is used to study the heart, it's known as a cardiac CT.
+A CT scan uses X-rays to create cross-sectional images of specific parts of the body.
+When a CT scan is used to study the heart, it's called a cardiac CT.

 - Nuclear medicine scan.
 During a nuclear medicine scan, trace amounts of radioactive material are put into your bloodstream through an IV.
 Special cameras then track the radioactive material in your blood as it flows through your heart and lungs.